University Housing Standards of Residence

 Financial Policy: Payment deadlines are entirely the responsibility of the student regardless of whether the student has received a current billing statement, or whether the bill is paid by another party.
 Accounts more than five (5) days past due may be assessed a $25.00 late fee.
 Failure to meet due dates for payment constitutes a breach of this agreement which can result in termination of this agreement, eviction and forfeiture of the housing deposit.
 Delinquent accounts will require a University hold, which restricts further academic registration, release of financial aid, transcripts, or withhold other university services, etc. Accounts over 90 days past due are subject to submission to a collection agency.
 Any additional charges imposed by the agency are the responsibility of the debtor.

 Apartment Intent to Vacate Notification: To vacate your apartment you must complete a Notice To Vacate.
 The Notice of Intent to Vacate form must be received in the University Housing office at least 30 days prior to vacating the apartment.
 You may give more notice than thirty days without penalty, but you are still responsible for rent until you checkout of the apartment.
 The resident who holds the Apartment License Agreement with University Housing must fill out this form.
 Once you have given Notice that you are leaving, your apartment may be reassigned based on your intended move out date.

-Apartment Roommates and Caregivers: All roommates and caregivers must meet apartment living criteria and be approved by University Housing and submit a $150.00 deposit.
+Apartment Roommates and Caregivers: All roommates and caregivers must meet apartment living criteria and be approved by University Housing.
 Sharing an apartment with an unauthorized roommate may result in:

 - Immediate eviction